UriShX/jekyll-highlight-param/README.md

 _An issue for making this change a part of the mainline Jekyll Highlight tag can be found [here](https://github.com/jekyll/jekyll/issues/8290)._

+_**It appears v0.0.1 did not actually work as intended, and was simply failing gracefully by detecting the language from the code itself.
+A better job of detecting errors and alerting the user was devised in v0.0.2.**_

 ## Installation

 Add this line to your application's Gemfile: